 Tuesday, June 25, 2019 | 6:30 – 8:30 PM

 Contemporaneity; Repetition: The Museum of Contemporary Art

 ICI’s 2019 Comradeship Reading Group will be co-led by a group of Core Participants, selected by application, in a series of monthly sessions.
 In this group we will bring together artists, curators, musicians, writers and other cultural producers to consider the twenty years of writing by the forward-thinking Slovenian curator, museum director, and scholar Zdenka Badovinac collected in her publication Comradeship: Curating, Art, and Politics in Post-Socialist Europe, published by ICI in 2019.
-The application for Core Participants may be found here.
-The deadline for applications is February 8, 2019.

 In this reading group we will be considering how the breadth of material Badovinac covers in her collected writing intersects with our contemporary and respective work in the context of New York in 2019.
 Topics Badovinac addresses in her writing include questions of alterity, decolonization, Freudian and Lacanian psychoanalytic models, instating institutions, parallel and subordinate histories, Laibach, punk and alternative music scenes, code switching, multiculturalism, duration and performance, standardization, the body as a medium for games of power and control, self-determination and self-management, IRWIN, hybridity, critiques of the modernist understanding of quality, quantification of everyday life, allegory, memory and sustainability.
 These are only a handful of the many incisive connections that Badovinac’s writing elicits, which we look forward to drawing out and thinking through in conversation with you.